Ansarissab/AIML/README.md

 - PyTorch when I need that extra flexibility
 - Crew Ai to team-up ai agents
 - Langchain for apps that can reason.
+- Streamlit
+- OpenRouter API

 **Cloud Kitchen**
 AWS, Google Cloud, Azure—I've cooked up solutions in all of them

 **Data Playground**
 Coming soon..
-Jupyter Notebooks (with coffee stains), Docker containers that actually work, and Git commits that say "fixed thing" (I'm working on it))
+Jupyter Notebooks (with coffee stains), Docker containers that actually work, and Git commits that say "fixed thing" (I'm working on it)

 ## Getting Started 🚀